Summary

 Explanation

 Note: this is a great example of a formula that is hard to understand because the cell references are hard to interpret.
 The gist of the logic used is this: if the time in row 4 is between the start and end times, the formula should return TRUE and trigger the blue fill via conditional formatting.
-The actual implementation is a little more complicated, because the formula below also takes into account the possibility that the start and end times cross midnight.
-If this is relavant to your situation, you can use just the AND expression explained below.
+The actual implementation is a little more complicated because the formula below also takes into account the possibility that the start and end times cross midnight.
+If this is relevant to your situation, you can use just the AND expression explained below.

 The calendar header (row 4) is a series of valid Excel times, formatted with the custom number format "hh".
 This makes it possible to set up a conditional formatting rule that compares the time associated with each column in row 4 with the times entered in columns B and C.

-Each time in row 4 needs to be checked to see if it falls within the start and end times in column B and C, for each row of data in the schedule.
+Each time in row 4 needs to be checked to see if it falls within the start and end times in columns B and C, for each row of data in the schedule.
 The logic used to apply conditional formatting depends on the start and end times.
 When the start time is less than the end time (normal case) the AND function is used to trigger conditional formatting.
 When the start time is greater than the end time (times cross midnight) the OR function is used instead.

 To handle this distinction at a high level, the IF function is used first to check each pair of times: